IIIF/website/source/community/consortium/join.md

 *   Access discounted training
 *   Receive reduced-price tickets to the IIIF Annual Conference

-**Conditions:**

-## Benefits

-*   Only full members are eligible for voting rights on the Executive Committee
-*   A limit of three seats on the Executive Committee may be held by commercial organisations.
-Non-commercial organisations include libraries, museums, and archives.
-*   Individuals who work for commercial organisations are welcome and encouraged to serve in community groups and committees

 Take a look at a list of [consortium members]({{ site.root_url | absolute_url }}/community/consortium/members/) to see who else is involved.

 ## Membership levels

 **Full membership - $10,000 annual sustaining contribution**

-Benefits of full membership include:

 *   Discounts on training and workshops held throughout the year
-*   Institution-wide special rates for IIIF Conference registration
+*   Institution-wide discounts for IIIF conference registration
-*   Representation on the IIIF [Technical Review Committee]({{ site.root_url | absolute_url }}/community/consortium/trc ) which guides technical development of IIIF specs
+*   Guaranteed representation on the IIIF [Technical Review Committee]({{ site.root_url | absolute_url }}/community/consortium/trc ) which guides technical development of IIIF specs
 *   Eligibility to serve on the [Executive Committee and Operating Committee]({{ site.root_url | absolute_url }}/community/consortium/consortium_committees/), which provide IIIF governance
-*   Priority attendance at IIIF Working meetings and other events
+*   Priority attendance at working meetings and other events
 *   Priority technical advice and discounted consulting

 **Associate membership - $2,500 annual sustaining contribution**

-*   Benefits of associate membership include:
 *   Discounts on training and workshops
-*   Priority attendance at IIIF Working meetings and other events
+*   Priority attendance at IIIF conferences, working meetings, and other events
-*   Ability to nominate a representative to serve on the [Technical Review Committee]({{ site.root_url | absolute_url }}/community/consortium/trc) which guides technical development of IIIF specs (a number up to half the total number of associate member institutions (rounding up) may be elected to serve on the TRC)
+*   Ability to nominate a representative to serve on the [Technical Review Committee]({{ site.root_url | absolute_url }}/community/consortium/trc) which guides technical development of IIIF specifications (up to half the total number of associate member institutions may be elected to serve on the TRC)

-To join the IIIF Consortium, send an email to [admin@iiif.io](mailto:admin@iiif.io).
+Questions about membership?
+Email us at [admin@iiif.io](mailto:admin@iiif.io).

+**Conditions:**
+*   Only full members are eligible for voting rights on the Executive Committee
+*   A limit of three seats on the Executive Committee may be held by commercial organisations.
+Non-commercial organisations include libraries, museums, and archives.
+*   Individuals who work for commercial organisations are welcome and encouraged to serve in community groups and committees